johnrm/zeroheropizza/README.md

 A 404 page is included on the site in the event of broken links or missing pages.<br>
 ![alt Screenshot of 404 page](readme_images/404.webp)

+### The Home Page
+This page contains a lot of detail.<br>
+The head of the page contains a synopsised About alongside a typical Pizza.<br>
+We then show a list of locations where daily service is available along with a map to help customers find us.<br>
+Lastly we present the list of services available.<br>
 ### The Menu Page
 This page shows sample Pizza combinations with indicative kerbside pricing.<br>
 This page shows sample Pizza combinations with indicative kerbside pricing.<br>